Zokka-Dev/zokka-compiler/REASONING.md

   the fence (and likely not considered to be part of Zelm's current mission).
   Common candidates for compiler bug fixes that would be considered acceptable are compiler crashes and improved error messages.
-+ No feature development that is not directly related to custom package repositories or dependency overridability will be given a standard Zelm compiler Github release before 2025.
-Some experimentation may happen on side branches that may show up in both private and public channels, but those will not be given an actual Github release until 2025 (if Zelm is still relevant then).
++ **Very little actual feature development.** Some experimentation may happen on side branches that may show up in both private and public channels, but those will not be given an actual Github release until 2025 (if Zelm is still relevant then).

+**Again, Zelm's main function in the wider Elm community (at least until 2025) is to collect bug fixes submitted by the community and merge them, not to do major Elm development itself.** As a (substantial) side effect of that Zelm provides private repositories as well, largely in part because this allows individuals to fix bugs privately and use those bug fixes without exposing them to the wider world if they would like.

 # How do I use Zelm?

-## Getting Started
+## Quick Start

+1. Download the Zelm binary from Github releases.
+2. Run `zelm make $YOUR_ELM_MAIN_FILE` with whatever flags you usually pass to the Elm compiler.
+3. Everything should work just the exact same as it did before!

+### Explanation of quick start

-Download the Zelm binary from Github releases. `zelm` aims to be command-line compatible with the usual `elm` binary (except for the `publish` command), so all `elm` subcommands are usable in `zelm` as well with their usual flags.
-So for example you can immediately run `zelm make $YOUR_ELM_MAIN_FILE` in the root of a pre-existing Elm project and it should run fine.
+`zelm` aims to be command-line compatible with the usual `elm` binary (except for the `publish` command), so all `elm` subcommands are usable in `zelm` as well with their usual flags.
+So for example you can immediately run `zelm make
+$YOUR_ELM_MAIN_FILE` in the root of a pre-existing Elm project and it should run fine.
 Indeed if you wanted you could alias `zelm` as `elm`.

 ## Using Custom Repositories